-There was a questionabout how to best travel with an 11-week-old baby, in terms of sterilizing bottles and pump equipment when you don’t have access to a kitchen, and what exactly will airlines allow you to check without incurring extra (and often outrageous!) fees.
+There was a question about how to best travel with an 11-week-old baby, in terms of sterilizing bottles and pump equipment when you don’t have access to a kitchen, and what exactly will airlines allow you to check without incurring extra (and often outrageous!) fees.

-Exclusive breastfeeding is by far the easiest way to feed your baby while you’re on the road, but if you’d like a bit of flexibility, you’ll need to bring your bottles and pump.
+Exclusive breastfeeding is by far the easiest way to feed your baby while you’re on the road.
+But, if you’d like a bit of flexibility, you’ll need to bring your bottles and pump.
 If your accommodation has a microwave, you may find it easiest to pack your microwave sterilizer, even if it is a bit bulky.
 You can store your gear in it during transport.
 If that option doesn’t appeal, there are now microwave sterilizing bags that can do the job with less bulk.

 Airlines have differing policies regarding extra baggage, and a lap infant usually does not get a baggage allowance.
 You may be allowed an extra piece of carry-on.
-If you’ve purchased a seat you can definitely bring your approved car seat on board.
+Purchasing a seat for your baby means you can definitely bring your FAA-approved car seat on board.
 If not, airlines cannot (should not) charge you extra for checking a child safety seat.
 If yours cannot be used without the base, you can’t use it on a plane.
 Pack your main pump components in your carry-on and if your stroller folds, you can gate check it.

 I love hearing about families hitting the road (or skies) when their baby is little.
 I often wish I was less fretful when my daughter was a newborn, and took more advantage of my first maternity leave.
 Have a wonderful trip!

 Have Baby Will Travel is a participant in the Amazon Services LLC Associates/Influencer Program.
 If you make a purchase through this site, we may receive a small commission.
 Click here to check out our Amazon Store.